Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Empirical strategy: a generalized kink bunching design

 \subsubsection{Parameter of interest: the buncher ATE}

 I focus my identification analysis on the average treatment effect among units who locate at exactly 40 hours, a parameter I call the ``buncher ATE''.
-In the overtime setting some care is needed in defining this parameter, allowing for the possibility that a mass of units would still work exactly 40 hours, even absent the FLSA.
+In the overtime setting some additional care is needed in defining this parameter, to allow for the possibility that a mass of units would still work exactly 40 hours, even absent the FLSA.
 Let us indicate such ``counterfactual bunchers'' by an (unobserved) binary variable $K_{it}^*=1$, and define the buncher ATE to be:

-That is, $\Delta^*_k$ is the average value of $\Delta_{it}$ among bunchers who bunch in response to the FLSA kink, and would not locate at 40 hours otherwise.
+That is, $\Delta^*_k$ is the average value of $\Delta_{it}$ among bunchers who bunch in response to the FLSA kink.
 In evaluating the FLSA, I suppose that all counterfactual bunchers have a zero treatment effect, such that $h_{0it}=h_{1it}=k$.
 Since $\Delta_{it} = 0$ for these units by assumption, we can move back and forth between $\Delta^*_k$ and $\mathbbm{E}[\Delta_{it}|h_{it}=k]$, provided the counterfactual bunching mass $p:=P(K_{it}^*=1)$ is known.
-In this section, I treat $p$ as given, and present a strategy estimate it empirically in Section \ref{sec:counterfactual}.
+In this section, I treat $p$ as given, and present two strategies to estimate it empirically in Section \ref{sec:counterfactual}.
+To simplify notation, the discussion of the buncher ATE in this section will largely focus on the case of $p=0$, so that $\Delta^*_k$ simplifies to $\mathbbm{E}[\Delta_{it}|h_{it}=k]$.\\